The following Tax practice note provides comprehensive and up to date legal information covering:

 JPUTs were popular historically because it used to be possible to transfer UK real estate to a JPUT free from stamp duty land tax (SDLT).
 This was pursuant to a specific exemption known as 'seeding relief', which was abolished from 22 March 2006.
-A different form of seeding relief was introduced by section 133 of the Finance Act 2016 (FA 2016) but this only applies to authorised contractual schemes and property authorised investment funds, not JPUTs.
+A different form of seeding relief was introduced by section 133 of the Finance Act 2016 (FA 2016)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.